ibm-cloud-docs/vpc/fl-using.md

 Flow logs can help with a number of tasks, including:

 * Troubleshooting why specific traffic isn't reaching an instance, which helps to diagnose restrictive security group rules
-* Recoding the metadata network traffic that is reaching your instance
+* Recording the metadata network traffic that is reaching your instance
 * Determining source and destination traffic from the network interfaces
 * Adhering to compliance regulations
 * Assisting with root cause analysis